nabeel-oz/qlik-py-tools/docs/Correlation.md

 Here the set analysis in the Aggr function excludes the value of `vIndicator1` so that we are not calculating the correlation of the selected Indicator with itself.

-In the first sheet of sample app we have set up a Scatter Plot and a Table to visualize correlations for up to two selected Indicators.
-This is done with the expressions defined above, but with additional measures for the second selected Indicator.
+In the first sheet of the sample app we have set up a Scatter Plot and a Table to visualize correlations for up to two selected Indicators.
+This is done with the expressions defined above and similar ones for the second selected Indicator.

+The Indiciator dimension is used to select the target of the analysis.
+Other dimensions such as Category and Sub Category can be used to further specify the scope of the analysis.
+This gives us a powerful, interactive tool to explore correlations between these 194 different indicators.

-We have also defined measures for the Spearman Rank correlation which works well here when used with the Ranking instead of the Value.
+We have also defined Alternate Measures in the Scatter Plot for the Spearman Rank correlation.
+This works well here when used with the Ranking instead of the Value.

 `PyTools.Correlation($(vRanksInd1), $(vRanksExcInd1), 'spearman')`

-These variables just use the Rank field instead of Value.
+These variables are similar to the ones defined abvoe but use the Rank field instead of Value.

-Similary, these variables and expressions can be ported over to any data model that contains multiple indicators with series of values or rankings.
+You can apply these techniques to any data model that contains multiple indicators with series of values or rankings.